 Qualifying Transmission Upgrade (QTU) - a proposed enhancement or addition to the Transmission System that will increase the Capacity Emergency Transfer Limit (CETL) into an LDA by a megawatt quantity certified by PJM.
 A Qualified Transmission Upgrade is scheduled to be in service on or before the commencement of the first Delivery Year for which such upgrade is the subject of a Sell Offer in the Base Residual Auction.
-Prior to the conduct of the Base Residual Auction for such Delivery Year, a Facilities Study Agreement (FSA) must be executed.
+Prior to the conduct of the Base Residual Auction for such Delivery Year, at a minimum the Upgrade Customer must be in the Facilities Study phase for their proposed transmission upgrade.